Something went wrong

 Electricity use for home heating in Grand Isle

-Electric heat pump systems for home heating are gaining popularity in Grand Isle.
-Since 2022, the number of homes heating with electricity shot up from 24,105 to 36,366, a 51% change.
+Electric heat pump systems for home heating are more prevalent in Grand Isle.
+Since 2017, the number of homes heating with electricity rose from 14,035 to 36,366, a 159% change.

 Adoption of solar home heating systems in Grand Isle

-Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 1,820 homes in Grand Isle are heated with active solar arrays.
-This is a 65% gain from 2022, when 1,106 homes incorporated active solar heating.
+Solar is the most environmentally friendly of all heating fuels.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Currently, 1,820 homes in Grand Isle are heated with active solar arrays.
+This is a 197% gain from 2017, when 612 homes had active solar heating.

 Grand Isle County Heating Oil Trends